You have created a website or a page on your website that you hope is great! But how do you know if you for sure have managed to get it right?

 Remember to stay neutral and listen.
 Keep reminding yourself that nobody has the intention of criticizing you with the aim to make you feel bad or irritate you (although that inevitably happens).
 People can get carried away with their ideas.
 It doesn’t matter.
 You don’t need to agree.

-Be your own secretary, and take note of everything as if it wasn’t your creation they were giving feedback on.
+Be your own secretary, and take note of everything as if it wasn’t your own creation they were giving feedback on.
 Of course, write down all the amazing feedback you get too – it’s equally important.

 After you have all the information from everyone get a good night’s sleep – and maybe a drink or meditation moment (take your pick!) – to get distance from your immediate emotions, then go to the next step.